 Nicaragua Says It Will Release Hundreds Of Detained Opposition Protesters

-Nicaragua's government says it will release hundreds of opposition protesters who have been detained in since anti-government protests began last April.
+Nicaragua's government says it will release hundreds of opposition protesters who have been detained in the months since anti-government protests began nearly a year ago.

 Mediators made the announcement Wednesday in Managua.